ndrewwm/svelteblog/src/lib/posts/audiobook-pages/+page.md

 <br>
 <br>

-This might be something I'll revisit in a year or so, but this seems good enough for now.
+The fit isn't great for some books close to 600 pages in length; the 4 points with large residuals are each Sci-Fi epics.
+Genres might actually be relevant for prediction, but this could easily be noise due to the small sample size.
 In practice, I think I feel good about only recording page-lengths for each book (rather than also recording listening times).
 It looks like the model is doing an okay job of predicting pages for audiobooks 5 to 14 hours in duration.
-I'd like to keep an eye on longer books (500-600 pages), but for more average books, I think we're in a fairly good spot.
+Maybe I'll revisit this in a year, and we can see what's happening with longer books.

 <style>
   input[type=number]::-webkit-inner-spin-button,